ezzye/CV/README.md

 My last project as an employee was working as sole business analysis on C# web billing for easyJet that saved £300K+ pa.

-Makers Academy graduate, my last three projects were:
+I am a Makers Academy graduate, my last three projects were:
 - Takeaway website - BDD, MEAN stack (mongodb, Express, Angular and Nodejs) and JQuery;
 - Travel website using Amadeus api - BDD, MEAN stack and
 - Housemate, find a new housemate, TDD, Swift IOS app, Angular frontend and MEAN stack API.